 Information about judgements, estimates and assumptions that have the most significant effects on the amounts recognised in the consolidated financial statements is included in the following notes:

-- Note 13 Impairment of loans to customers. - Note 14 Fair value of investment property. - Note 15 Fair value of property held for sale. - Note 16 Fair value of land and buildings included within property, plant and equipment.
+- Note 13 Impairment of loans to customers. - Note 14 Fair value of investment properties.

 6. Operating segments